-Susann Foster Brown works from Cellarbrook Farm, creating etchings and other works of art when she's not in the garden or volunteering at the New Hampshire Farm Museum.
+Susann Foster Brown works from Cellarbrook Farm, creating etchings, quilts, handspun yarn and other works of art when she's not in the garden or volunteering at the New Hampshire Farm Museum.
 Born in Concord NH, she graduated with honors from Syracuse University School of Art with a BFA.

 These days she's proud to be a juried printmaker/fiber stitchery member of the League of NH Craftsmen.

 Larry Brown, master of all trades, provides support, encouragement, and humor to everyday life.
-He likes to shove big chunks of granite around, make fascinating garden sculpture, and work on gasoline engines.
+He likes to shove big chunks of granite around, make fascinating garden sculpture, serves on many local committees, and works on gasoline engines.
 He can fix just about anything, and can tell interesting stories any hour.